Everything you need to plan your trip – A list of all the top tourist attractions and things to do in Edinburgh

 Pro tip: Visit during the Beltane Fire Festival on April 30.
 Truly spectacular, but get your tickets in advance.

 8. Sleep a night at the Balmoral

 The Balmoral is arguably the best hotel in Edinburgh.
-It also has a long, long history and is the perfect spot to enjoy a traditional Scottish Afternoon tea (something you really shouldn’t miss!).
-The hotel is also a must see for any Harry Potter fan, as the Ms. Rowling finished the last book of the series here. (book the JK Rowling suite!).
+It also has a long, long history and is the perfect spot to enjoy a traditional Scottish afternoon tea (something you really shouldn’t miss!).
+The hotel is also a must-see for any Harry Potter fan, as Ms. Rowling finished the last book of the series here. (book the JK Rowling suite!).